tarunregmi/qrdine/README.md

 ```

 **Note**: The `backend` folder that contains the entire backend with the Pocketbase binary has not been made public yet, so you cannot run this project until you have the `backend`.

+**Update**: The entire `backend` is public now.
+Now you can easily run the entire application using above commands.